 Now for the fun part – it’s mood board time… over to Fiona for Part 4 in our ‘How to Style Your Brand’ tutorial series.

 Whether you plan on styling your brand yourself or will work with a graphic designer, having a vision for how you’d like your brand to look and feel is a really important part of the process.
 If you’re DIYing your brand, think of it as your jumping off point.
 And if you’re going to work with a professional, then see it as a stepping-stone to finding the right designer.

 As you work through the planning process you’ll inevitably have ideas that inspire you.
 And if you’re working through the process in my book, you’ll also no doubt be filling your scrapbook with creative fodder for this very step in the process!
-At the very start of your journey it’s worth curating inspiration on a Pinterest board and following some of the designers you admire on sites like Behance or Dribbble.
+At the very start of your journey it’s worth curating inspiration on a Pinterest (external link) board and following some of the designers you admire on sites like Behance (external link) or Dribbble (external link).
 It’ll open your eyes to what’s possible and also give you some great leads for potential partners for your project.

 This week we’re going to create a mood board